Josh Dun: 2010: House of Heroes

+2011–present: Twenty One Pilots

-Twenty One Pilots' third studio album, Vessel, was released on January 8, 2013 through Fueled by Ramen and reached no. 21 on the Billboard 200.
+In April 2012, Twenty One Pilots signed with record label Fueled by Ramen, a subsidiary of Atlantic Records.
+Twenty One Pilots' third studio album, Vessel, was released on January 8, 2013, through Fueled by Ramen and reached no. 21 on the Billboard 200.

 The band's fourth studio album, Blurryface, was released on May 17, 2015, two days ahead of its intended release date.
-At this point in Twenty One Pilots' career, the band had topped the charts with their hit single "Stressed Out" – the song's music video being filmed at Dun's childhood home, and has since received over 2.6 billion views on YouTube.
+At this point in Twenty One Pilots' career, the band had topped the charts with their hit single "Stressed Out"–the song's music video being filmed at Dun's childhood home—and has since received over 3 billion views on YouTube.

 Their fifth studio album, Trench, was released on October 5, 2018.
 The album was the first release of the newly revived Elektra Music Group.

 On April 9, 2020, the duo released a new single "Level of Concern".
-The song's lyrics reference the anxiety and worry during the beginning of the COVID-19 pandemic.
-Also, the accompanying music video for the track was filmed in both Joseph and Dun's respective homes while they were under lockdown due to the U.S. state and local government responses to the COVID-19 pandemic.
+The accompanying music video for the track was filmed in both Joseph and Dun's respective homes while they were under lockdown due to the U.S. state and local government responses to the COVID-19 pandemic.
 On December 8, 2020, Twenty One Pilots released a Christmas song, titled "Christmas Saves the Year", during a Twitch livestream hosted by Tyler Joseph.
 The duo's sixth studio album, Scaled and Icy, was released on May 21, 2021.

-The name of the record was revealed alongside a logo, which read "Shy Away".
-The lead single of the album, named "Shy Away", was released on April 7, 2021, alongside a music video for the track which was uploaded onto the duo's YouTube channel the same day.
+The duo's seventh studio album, Clancy, was set to release on May 17, 2024, nine years after the release of their breakthrough album Blurryface, but was delayed for one week to May 24 while Dun, Joseph and videographer Mark Eshleman completed music videos for each song.
+The lead single for the album, "Overcompensate", released on February 29, 2024.
+In Dun's directorial debut, he directed the music video for the album's third single, "Backslide", which was released on April 25, 2024.

+Twenty One Pilots had announced an eighth studio album, Breach, on May 21, 2025, which was released on September 12 of the same year.
+The first single, "The Contract", was released on June 12.
+This record was the conclusion to the storyline beginning with Blurryface.
+In "Drum Show", which was released as a single on August 18, Dun contributed his first lead vocals to a song.

+Other ventures

+In 2017, Dun partnered with Hayley Williams of pop punk band Paramore to promote her hair dye line "Good Dye Young" as a brand ambassador.